Thomas Foguenne

-Thomas Foguenne (Chinese: 福多瑪; born 25 July 1980) is a Belgian-Taiwanese composer.
+Thomas Foguenne (Chinese: 福多瑪; born 25 July 1980) is a Belgian-Taiwanese composer and pianist.
 He is known for his film scores for Stranger Eyes (2024), Three Tears in Borneo (2024) and Trouble Girl (2023).

-He has won a Golden Horse Award, two Golden Bell Awards, a Golden Harvest Award and a Taipei Film Festival Award.
-In addition, he is teaching musical analysis, classical music composition and interactive and applied music composition at Arts² in Mons, Belgium.
+Foguenne won the Golden Horse Award for Best Original Film Score for Stranger Eyes at the 61st Golden Horse Awards in 2024.
+He has also received two Golden Bell Awards, a Golden Harvest Award and a Taipei Film Festival Award.